googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 visual element requires a fork in the graph, and a separate root-to-leaf path, but not all paths necessarily result in a distinct visual element.
-For example, a gradient mask effect can be created with a gradient with gradation of alpha values, and then using that as the source of a PaintComposite with the *source in* compositing mode.
+For example, a gradient mask effect can be created with a gradient with gradation of alpha values, and then using that as the source of a PaintComposite with the *Source In* compositing mode.
 In that case, the leaf has a visual affect but does not result in a distinct visual element.
 This was illustrated in figure 5.38, repeated here as figure 5.45: the PaintLinearGradient is a leaf node in the graph and creates a masking effect but does not add a distinct visual element.